RoboHaptic/dataset-tranfer-v1/README.md

 ```

 ### Datasets
-- *Competition IV Data sets 2a*.
+- **Competition IV Data sets 2a**.
 [Link](http://www.bbci.de/competition/iv/#dataset2a)
-- *EEG dataset and OpenBMI toolbox for three BCI paradigms: an investigation into BCI illiteracy*.
+- **EEG dataset and OpenBMI toolbox for three BCI paradigms: an investigation into BCI illiteracy**.
 [Link](http://gigadb.org/dataset/100542)

 #### Preprocess the data
+For the correspondence of datasets, only 21 shared channels are reserved. (['Fz', 'FC3', 'FC1', 'FC2', 'FC4', 'C5', 'C3', 'C1', 'Cz', 'C2', 'C4', 'C6', 'CP3', 'CP1', 'CPz', 'CP2', 'CP4', 'P1', 'Pz', 'P2', 'POz'])

-- The original format of *Competition IV Data sets 2a*
+- The original file format of **Competition IV Data sets 2a** is *.gdf.
+As an alternative, we provide preprocessed .mat file.
+Click [here](https://drive.google.com/file/d/1CIYTVuTqGNJuAWJ4e3HC7AXegTw_WuiJ/view?usp=sharing).

+- We also provide the preprocessed data for KU data.
+Click [here](https://drive.google.com/file/d/1VPyuBzL9Y43vqAfe2yoXrf9EUPWOBNLe/view?usp=sharing).

+After downloading the datasets, unzip them into `./data/BCICompetition-IV2a/` and `./data/sub54/`, respectively.
+You have to create the folder for each dataset yourself.